Our response to the situation

-In response to the urgency of the current situation, the Chagnon Foundation has taken immediate action to participate in the wave of solidarity across Québec, focusing particularly on the most vulnerable members of society.
-The Foundation has the intention of being present right now, but also later once the crisis has abated, when Québec society will need a fresh stimulus to launch its recovery.
+In response to the urgency of the COVID-19 situation, our organization took immediate action to participate in the wave of solidarity across Québec, focusing particularly on the most vulnerable members of society.
+The Foundation's intention has been to be present when needed, but also once the crisis has abated, when Québec society will need a fresh stimulus to launch its recovery.

-What we are doing to help the initiatives we support
+What we have been doing to help the initiatives we support

 During the week of March 16, 2020, we contacted over 100 of the organizations and initiatives that we support to provide reassurance and to work with them to identify the solutions that were most appropriate for their situation.
-We have taken steps to give them the possibility to redirect millions of dollars in response to the emergency.
-These measures will also help to ensure that many people will keep their jobs, especially in community organizations.
-We have also reached out to government authorities and philanthropic associations with an offer to collaborate in any pertinent, useful and complementary action.
+We took steps to give them the possibility to redirect millions of dollars in response to the emergency.
+These measures also helped to ensure that many people were able to keep their jobs, especially in community organizations.
+We have also stayed in contact with government authorities and philanthropic associations to ensure our ongoing participation in any pertinent, useful and complementary collaborations.

 respecting all of our agreements

 making all disbursements as planned, even if resources are allocated to other activities dictated by the emergency

 accepting, if necessary, the postponement of certain activities, delays in submitting certain reports or the need to provide additional financial support.